 We had been helping my mom in the kitchen up to this point, in the little ways kids do.
 But this time – I was to do it all on my own.
-I could call her if I was really stuck (or ask my sister, but that was considered cheating).
+I could call her if I were really stuck (or ask my sister, but that was considered cheating).
 But it was best if I could figure it out on my own.
-She said sometimes it wouldn’t turn out, but it didn’t matter – just learn, and have fun.
+She said it wouldn’t turn out sometimes, but it didn’t matter – learn and have fun.

 So there my summer was spent.
 It was two-fold: I was going to learn how to cook from scratch, reading and cooking an entire recipe on my own.
 And I was going to learn how to identify and (correctly) harvest vegetables.
-I think she also wished it bred in me a green thumb as well, but that was a little slow growing…(see my Why Garden article).
+I think she also wished it bred me a green thumb, but that was a little slow growing…(see my Why Garden article).

 Looking back, I shake my head.
-My mom, newly widowed, raising three kids and working full time, managed to somehow make a whole summer worth of recipe cards for me, all carefully chosen so most ingredients were from the garden.
-She knew it was good for me, and, she was right.
+My mom, newly widowed, raising three kids, and working full time, managed to make somehow a whole summer’s worth of recipe cards for me, all carefully chosen so most ingredients were from the garden.
+She knew it was good for me, and she was right.
 I loved it.
 I felt independent, and my confidence grew in the kitchen and the garden.
 And as a young girl, that was powerful.

 I also experienced an incredible feeling: the happiness that comes from giving.
-I was helping my mom.
-Like a little sidekick helping the superhero.
-After all day crime-fighting (at the office), coming home exhausted, she could have a fresh, home cooked meal ready (that was hopefully edible).
+I was helping my mom like a little sidekick helping the superhero.
+After all day of crime-fighting (at the office) and coming home exhausted, she could have a fresh, home-cooked meal ready (that was hopefully edible).
 It was small, but to a kid – small things seem enormous.
 And now?
 I still love to cook.
 My favourite ingredient?
-Home grown vegetables.
+Homegrown vegetables.

 The benefits of teaching kids to cook are endless.
 It enhances math and motor skills, reading and comprehension, concentration and focus, dexterity, multi-tasking, and life skills like being safe around stoves and using knives correctly and safely.
 It introduces them to SCIENCE!!
-It also builds confidence, resilience (lots of things don’t turn out!), and also lays the foundation for healthy eating later in their life.
+It also builds confidence and resilience (lots of things don’t turn out!) and lays the foundation for healthy eating later in life.

 So, parents: kids love work.
 We really do.
-We may complain and roll our eyes and drag our feet…but in the end, we’ll love it.
+We may complain, roll our eyes, and drag our feet…but ultimately, we’ll love it.
 And we’ll feel good.
 And we’ll be happy.
 And kids are smart.
 Give them a chance to figure things out on their own.

 And kids: don’t be afraid of work.
 It’s not scary.
 It’s not boring (even though at first it may seem like it).
-It’s a challenge sometimes yes, but what isn’t?
+It’s a challenge sometimes, yes, but what isn’t?
 Don’t you feel the most accomplished when you build that extra big snowman?
 Climb that super large hill?
 When you push yourself to run to one more soccer base?
-Or when you finally pass that game level you kept dying on?
+Or when you finally passed that game level, you kept dying on?
 See it as an adventure.
 And you may be surprised how much you end up loving it.
 Believe us.
 We were kids too.